 How Chariklo’s ring systems originated, however, is still unclear.
 The researchers believe that it may have formed from the debris of an earlier collision.
 Also to be determined is whether Chariklo is one of a kind.
 Within the asteroid belt between the orbits of Mars and Jupiter, which is densely populated by probably more than one million smaller and larger chunks, researchers deem the existence of a be-ringed asteroid as unlikely.
 “Compared to the gas planets, these small bodies have only a minimal gravitational field binding the components of the rings”, Snodgrass points out.
 Another body passing nearby could destabilize the entire system.
 Beyond Jupiter, however, the Solar System is a rather deserted place.
 “Maybe in years to come we will discover other Centaurs like Chariklo”, speculates Snodgrass.

 This video shows what happened when the asteroid Chariklo passed in front of a star.
-As well as the expected drop in brightness when the asteroid blocked the light of the star two smaller dips were seen, before and afterwards, caused by the presence of a double ring.
+As well as the expected drop in brightness when the asteroid blocked the light of the star two smaller dips were seen, before and afterward, caused by the presence of a double ring.
 Credit: ESO/Felipe Braga Ribas/M. Kornmesser